zxspeech/Object-Tracking-single-cpu/README.md

 The matalb code in ./LabelingMatlabProgram/LabelingGT.m allow you to manually label the targets from a piece of video and save the labeled position of target in a txt file.
 The C++ program in ./PFTracking_adaptive and ./PFTracking_hybrid can read the txt file and compare it with the estimation position to calculate the accuracy (RMSE error).

+## License
+The code is released under MIT License (see LICENSE file for details).